-1.1.2 HM Treasury Guidance "Corporate Governance in Central Government Department's: Code Of Good Practice" (July 2005) provides that:
+1.1.2 HM Treasury Guidance "Corporate Governance in Central Government Departments: Code of Good Practice Northern Ireland 2013" provides that:

-"Principle 5: The Board should ensure that effective arrangements are in place to provide assurance on risk management, governance and internal control.
-In this respect, the Board should be independently advised by:
+"Principle 5: The Board should ensure that there are effective arrangements for governance, risk management and internal control for the whole departmental family.
+Advice about and scrutiny of key risks is a matter for the Board, not a committee.
+The Board should be supported by:

-- an Audit Committee chaired by an independent Non Executive Director; - an internal audit service operating in accordance with Government Internal Audit Standards" - 1.1.3 On Audit Committees, this principle is supported by two provisions:
+an Audit and Risk Assurance Committee [For the HSCB, this is delivered by the Audit and Governance Committees] chaired by a suitably experienced Non Executive Director; an Internal Audit service operating to Internal Audit Standards issued by DFP; 1.1.3 On Audit Committees, this principle is supported by two provisions: